 I know when I am off in myself and have built the capacity to adjust as needed.
 So attuned to my body, myself, my heart, my nervous system, I am able to recognize when something feels off.
 And I can respond accordingly.
 My connection to my inner workings and my intuition has been built over my many years of personal work in recovery and serves me in meeting whatever life has presented to me.

 Embrace my humanness:

 Recovery from an eating disorder is an incredibly humbling path.
 It truly has opened me up to the beauty in the messy, uncomfortable, painful, joyful, vulnerable, and incredibly beautiful human experience.
 It has gifted me with the opportunity to embrace who I truly am and all of my perfectly imperfect human qualities and experiences.

 After suffering for so many years, missing out on the joys of being alive, and struggling with my body and relationship to my source of nourishment – I have gained such deep perspective and appreciation for myself and the health of my body.
 For me, emerging from what felt like the depths of hell, has gifted me with a zest for what it feels like to actually live.

 Resource in Self:

-- The deep work that I have done to heal my eating disorder through my embodiment practices including yoga/movement, meditation, time in nature, holistic nutrition, and other natural healing modalities have gifted me with the opportunity in each moment of my days to resource myself.
+The deep work I’ve done to heal my eating disorder through my embodiment practices including yoga/movement, meditation, time in nature, holistic nutrition, and other natural healing modalities have gifted me with the opportunity in each moment of my days to resource myself.
 I know myself intimately and with such an inner wisdom that remaining resourced throughout my days has become second nature.

 Deep connection to the whole: